cooperativ-labs/eth-algo-NFT-bridge/README.md

 Backend - The backend is mostly referred to as the account (with private key / seed phrase) which is capable of deploying and interacting with smart contracts in the server.
 No front end user has access to the backend.

 Lock - This simply means sending an NFT to a smart contract never to be retrieved again.
 Some may call this burn.
 For ETH, the bridge contract receives the locked ERC-721 NFT.
-For Algorand, the deployed contract receives the Algorand NFT the backend configured it to receive.
+For Algorand, the deployed contract receives the Algorand NFT the backend configured it to receive/lock.

 ## Getting Started